What have we done to help our families and make a difference during lockdown?

 - We have produced our ‘funny’ videos to try to boost morale and keep us connected with some fun that will also make our school family smile!

-What has been the feedback from our school family?
+What has been the feedback from our school family to our lockdown response?

 - ‘I appreciate the support and commitment that you continue to provide my family at this trying time.’